carnotweat/remoteflake/README.md

 # remoteflake
+- what
   - a very minimal flake build of nixos
 - why flake
   - just like emacs , I d rather rely on a set of macros in a file than checkout,registry, tarball
 - why this way